 Using anchor text to boost your SEO is a good solution.
 Your ecommerce website is for sure full of links pointing to your pages and you need to optimize your anchor to maximize their potential.
 You need to make them looks natural with anchors like “here” but you can also use strategic keywords you want to rank for.
 Obviously, you must not use the same keywords for all your anchor texts in order to avoid being penalized by Google.
 Including important keyword links in your product descriptions can also lead the visitors to similar products pages you want to push.

 Duplicate content can seriously be an enemy when it comes to ecommerce website.
 Ecommerce websites particularly meet this issue because they deal with a lot of product descriptions.
 And these descriptions are often given by a seller – seller which can distributes those products to different websites.
-It results that ecommerce websites display product descriptions that appear on many different websites.
+It results that ecommerce websites display product descriptions that appear on many websites.
 Also, filter and category options can lead to duplicate content issues because those filters create different URLs with the same content.
 To know how to fix these issues you can refer to our article on the subject.

 Like compelling headlines, catchy product descriptions have a great impact on your conversion rate.
 That’s why you should avoid using manufacturer’s product descriptions.
 Keep them unique and appealing with relevant keywords to make them more Google friendly.

 5# Optimize your product images

 Ecommerce stores relies on images.
 They are a sale’s triggering factor.
 Your images must be highly qualitative, compelling and unique.
 But having great images is not enough especially if you want bots to find them.
 Images have a great SEO potential as Google Images’ search results can drive a lot of traffic back to your website.

 Make sure you filled out the ALT tag, a description where you can add valuable and unique keywords.